 In Spine, attachments are positioned relative to their parent bone.
 When creating an attachment programmatically, some convention is needed to know where to place the attachment.
 The main problem is that when images are a different sizes, they will need to be positioned differently.

 To solve this, you can outfit the skeleton with template images that have enough whitespace to accommodate art for all your different attachments.
 Now any number of attachment images can be created from the template images, but don't need to be added to the skeleton in Spine.
 At runtime, the attachments for the template images can be copied, then the texture regions changed.
-Since the images are the same size, they attach to the bone in the same position.
+Since every image is the same size as the corresponding template image, they attach to the bone in the same position.

 It is helpful for creating the art to have the template images mark the bone locations.
 Also, the extra whitespace in the attachment images can be stripped by the texture packer or a similar process.